bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/StructuralSlope_0Neg5l7QLCGR0Sz5Gs_qdu/Documentation.md

-Specifies the structural slope of the pavement as a ratio measure.
-In cases where this value and the geometric representation differ, the geometric representation takes precedence.
+The nominal side slope (allowable steepness) of the pavement structure (not including side slope fill) as a ratio measure.
+The slope  information is provided in addition to the shape representation and the geometric parameters used within.
+In case of inconsistency between the geometric parameters take precedence.